-- a) A color horse is one who is registered with IBHA, PHBA, PtHA, ABRA, ApHC, APHA or POA (including breeding stock papers). - b) The equipment rules for this class will correspond with the equipment rules for the age division of the class being offered.
+- a) A color horse is one who is registered with IBHA, PHBA, PtHA, ABRA, ApHC, APHA, POA.
+If a horse is registered as PtHA solid registered, then it is not considered a color horse unless it is also registered with one or more of the following associations: APHA, ABRA, ApHC, IBRA PHBA or POA. - b) The equipment rules for this class will correspond with the equipment rules for the age division of the class being offered.
 (I.e.: Two Year Old Open COLOR Western Pleasure class will be held in accordance with the Two Year Old equipment rules above.)
 If the class is an all age class, the equipment rules of each age will apply.

-138. GREEN HORSE WESTERN PLEASURE
+143. GREEN HORSE WESTERN PLEASURE